 While to some degree the extent to which an apartment complex is maintained is obvious from the condition of the buildings and grounds, even a nice apartment complex can be unpleasant if you end up with a bad landlord.
-And even if the complex you are considering is a bit weathered, a good, responsive landlord can make it a pleasant place to live.
+Even if the complex you are considering is a bit weathered, a good, responsive landlord can make it a pleasant place to live.

 Before you sign a lease, you should inspect the actual apartment or unit that you will be renting.
 The purpose of the inspection is to identify any problems with the unit before you sign your lease, so that any major problems can be fixed before you move in, and so that your landlord cannot (either by accident or by intent) attempt to charge you for pre-existing defects when you eventually move out.

-If problems cannot be fixed before you move in, you may wish to get a written confirmation as to when the repairs will be made.
-You should also have the landlord provide some form of written confirmation that the problems existed before you moved in.
+If problems cannot be fixed before you move in, but are not so serious as to cause you to rent elsewhere, you may seek written confirmation as to when the repairs will be made.
+Ask the landlord for written confirmation that the problems existed before you moved in.
 If the landlord will not provide such confirmation, make a list yourself, and have it signed and dated by your landlord or the landlord's agent and attached to your lease.
 Keep a copy of the signed document for your records.